vedika-mh/Pdf-Query-AI/README.md

 ## Problems Faced

  - We initially wanted to use OpenAI as LLM provider, however due to bit rate error we turned to use local HuggingFace embeddings which is comparatively less efficient.
+ - We initially used text generation model which is decoder only and is generally more efficient for simple text continuation but we turned to text2text-generation which process the entire input through an encoder and then generate output with a decoder, which can be slightly less efficient but is much more flexible for tasks that require transforming or understanding the input deeply;
 ---

 ## 🧩 Future Enhancements